How to Prepare and Show Up Like a Top Candidate

 These employees went through a similar interview process at one point.

-They could offer a tip or two to perform better during the interview.
+They could offer a tip or two to help them perform better during the interview.

 Also, always introduce yourself.